webbedfeet/2018-04-04-NIH/index.md

   We will use this <a href="{{page.collaborative_notes}}">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
 </p>
 {% endif %}

-<hr/> {% comment %} SYLLABUS Show what topics will be covered.
-1. If your workshop is R rather than Python, remove the comment around that section and put a comment around the Python section.
-2. Some workshops will delete SQL.
-3. Please make sure the list
-of topics is synchronized with what you intend to teach.
-4. You may need to move the div's with class="col-md-6" around inside the div's with class="row" to balance the multi-column layout.
-This is one of the places where people frequently make mistakes, so please preview your site before committing, and make sure to run 'tools/check' as well. {% endcomment %}
-<h2 id="syllabus">Syllabus</h2> {% if page.carpentry == "swc" %} {% include sc/syllabus.html %} {% elsif page.carpentry == "dc" %} {% include dc/syllabus.html %} {% elsif page.carpentry == "lc" %} {% include lc/syllabus.html %} {% endif %}

 <hr/>
 <div id="materials" style="background-color:wheat;">
   <h3>Materials and links from class</h3>